 Several factors have largely prevented women’s empowerment in Jordan such as discrimination within its laws, as well as violence that are perpetrated against them.
 They continue to be denied equal citizenship rights as they face gender-based discrimination in regards to family laws, provisions of government pensions, and social security benefits.
 Violence against women are not infrequent, as the protection mechanisms that are put in place are often not effective.

 A large number of non-governmental organizations have also worked to promote the protection of women’s rights in Jordan.
 They have had success in ending the silence on the issue of domestic violence by lobbying high political offices to denounce domestic violence and raising the debate of the issue in the media.
-The parliament’s rejection of several decrees and draft legislation have also focused on providing women greater equality.
+The parliament’s rejection of several decrees and draft legislation has also focused on providing women greater equality.
 Advocates have made great strides in setting women’s rights at the forefront of political debates.

 Unfortunately, although the constitution states that all Jordanian’s are equal, it fails to prohibit gender discrimination.
 Women’s advocates often cite the constitution which guarantees full equality between men and women.
 Yet, women are treated unequally concerning divorce, custody, and inheritance.
 There are also no laws that define or criminalizes domestic violence, and no enforcement mechanisms that ensure they will be implemented to promote and protect gender equality.